 Managing warehousing and logistics transportation systems is important for your business.
 As a next step, here are some tips to manage warehouse logistics for your business:

 - Find reliable logistics partners (e.g., 3PL providers) for managing your warehousing and transportation challenges.
-This may involve some trial and error, to identify partners who can offer logistics management services that meets your business needs and budgets.
+There are risks with 3PL providers and may require some trial and error, to identify partners who can offer logistics management services that meets your business needs and budgets.
 You may consider parameters such as location of warehouse, costs involved in transportation, types of storage solutions available, vehicles used (e.g., trucks and vans), loading-unloading capabilities, experience in materials handling etc.

 - Build a strong pool for suppliers to maintain a steady inflow of goods (e.g., raw material).
 As a pro tip, try to find local suppliers to keep costs and timelines low, and get better deals and rates.